pyrmont/updates.inqk.net/src/_posts/2025/2025-04-22-weeknotes.md

 categories: ["weeknotes"]
 ---

 - Easter Sunday was, er, on Sunday.
 I wrote [last week](https://updates.inqk.net/post/1744727460.html) that I had ordered ‘spun’ chocolate eggs for the kids and I’m not sure if that was correct.
 What actually arrived was a half egg, half bunny rabbit confection.
 This was actually perfect so no complaints from me (or the kids).
-It’s definitely a pricey purchase, though, and perhaps next year I try to get Mum to send something from Australia.
+It’s definitely a pricey purchase, though, and perhaps next year I simply ask Mum to send something from Australia.

 - I started dieting again in March but paused it in the two weeks or so after we moved.
 I’ve been back on it this month and am pleased to report that I have it down from about 69kg to 66kg or so.
 I’d like to get it to 65 and there’s still a little over a week left in April so I’ll see how that goes.